mbhall88/bioscripts/shell/README.md

         --host                  GPU host to submit the job to [Default: gpu74-v100-hosts]
 ```

-## Demultiplex with guppy on an LSF cluster
+## Demultiplex with guppy
 [`guppy_demux.sh`][4]

 ```
 $ ./guppy_demux.sh --help
-A script to assist with submitting a guppy demultiplexing job on an LSF cluster.
-The script submits the job to run in a singularity (v3) container.
+A script to assist with running guppy demultiplexing.
+The script (tries to) run in a singularity (v3) container.

-Usage: guppy_demux.sh -i <fastq_dir> -o <outdir> -j <jobname>
+Usage: guppy_demux.sh -i <fastq_dir> -o <outdir>

      -h|--help                  Displays this help
      -v|--verbose               Displays verbose output
     -nc|--no-colour             Disables colour output
     -cr|--cron                  Run silently unless we encounter an error -i|--input                 Directory containing fastq files [required]
-     -o|--outdir                Directory for guppy output [<current directory>] -j|--jobname               Name for the LSF job [demux] -t|--threads               Number of threads to use [1] -m|--memory                Memory (GB) to allocate for the job [4] -k|--barcode-kits          Space separated list of barcoding kit(s) or expansion kit(s) to detect against.
+     -o|--outdir                Directory for guppy output [demux]
+     -t|--threads               Number of threads to use [1] -k|--barcode-kits          Space separated list of barcoding kit(s) or expansion kit(s) to detect against.
 Must be in double quotes ["EXP-NBD103"] -z|--compress              Compress the output files
-        --trim                  Trim the barcodes from the output sequences -nr|--no-recursive          Don't recursively search for fastq in input directory -gv|--guppy-version         Version of guppy to use.
+        --trim                  Trim the barcodes from the output sequences -nr|--no-recursive          Don't recursively search for fastq files in input directory -gv|--guppy-version         Version of guppy to use.
 Check valid versions at https://cloud.sylabs.io/library/mbhall88/default/guppy-cpu
                                 [3.4.5]